Talha-Rizwan/test_repo/docker.rst

 - Structure of docker-compose::

    Version: ‘<latest-version>’
    Services:					                              (list of containers)
    mongodb:				                                    (container name)
-   		Image:mongo			                           (image need to create container)
+   		image:mongo			                              (image need to create container)
-   		Ports:
+   		ports:
    		   -27017:27017		                           (port host:container)
-   		Environment:				                     (environment variables)
+   		environment:				                        (environment variables)
                   -MONGO_INITDB_ROOT_USERNAME=admin
                   -MONGO_INITDB_ROOT_PASSWORD=password

       mongo-express:					                        (container name)
-   		Image:mongo-express			                  (image need to create container)
+   		image:mongo-express			                     (image need to create container)
-   		Ports:
+   		ports:
    		   -8081:8081				                        (port host:container)
-   		Environment:					                  (environment variables)
+   		environment:					                     (environment variables)
                   -ME_CONFIG_MONGODB_ADMINUSERNAME=admin
                   -ME_CONFIG_MONGODB_ADMINPASSWORD=password
                   -ME_CONFIG_MONGODB_SERVER=mongodb

 You would have noticed that the network configuration is not there in the docker-compose.
-Docker compose takes care of creating a common network for containers, so we don’t have to create the network and specify the containers for the network.
+Docker compose takes care of creating a common network for containers, so we don’t have to create the network manually.